stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 Tutorial.Functions1> :t Functions1.not
 Tutorial.Functions1.not : (Integer -> Bool) -> (Integer -> Bool) -> Integer -> Bool
 ```

+### What's next

+In the [next section](DataTypes.md), we will learn how to define
+our own data types and how to construct and deconstruct
+values of these new types.
+We will also learn about
+generic types and functions.

 <!-- vi: filetype=idris2
 -->